Celebrate National Hispanic Heritage Month with These 15 Powerful Films by Hispanic and Latinx Filmmakers

 Starring: Carlos Gallardo, Consuelo Gómez, Peter Marquardt, Reinol Martínez, Jaime de Hoyos, Edith Gonzalez, Ramiro Gómez, Jesús López Viejo, Luis Baro & Óscar Fabila

 DYK?
-El Mariachi holds the Guinness World Record for the lowest-budget film to make $1 million at the U.S. box office.
-With a stated production budget of only $7,000, this self-financed, self-produced film went on to make a total of $2,041,928 in cinemas worldwide after it was picked up for distribution by Columbia Pictures.
+El Mariachi holds the Guinness World Record for being the lowest-budget film to earn $1 million at the U.S. box office.
+The film had a production budget of only $7,000 and was self-financed and self-produced.
+After Columbia Pictures picked it up for distribution, it went on to make a total of $2,041,928 in cinemas worldwide.

 My Family [Mi Familia] (1995)